 These are the SEO marketing activities that'll bring you the best rankings in search.
 Additionally, as they're a part of standard online marketing activities, you'll also see numerous benefits in other fields.

 Promotion activity (could be on Social) shows Google that your site is popular with searchers.
-By having your customers and other people engage with you, you’re fulfilling the main goal behind search engine optimization: proving you’re useful and interesting to searchers (which will become your customers).
+By having your customers and other people engage with you, you're fulfilling the primary goal behind search engine optimization.
+You are proving that you're useful and appealing to searchers (which will become your customers).

 SEO and Content Marketing

-Even though one of the biggest SEO myths is that they’re not one and the same, that’s incorrect.
+Even though one of the biggest SEO myths is that they're not the same, that's kind of incorrect.
 Or, as Neil Patel puts it:

 "SEO states the requirements.
 Content marketing fulfills them."

-SEO works best if you’re producing content, which is exactly why content creation is one of the most important aspects of SEO.
+SEO works best if you're producing content, which is precisely why content creation is one of the most important aspects of SEO.

-These can be blog posts, infographics, anything that will show your site’s authority for keywords, resulting in higher search engine rankings and more organic traffic for your business.
+These can be blog posts, infographics, anything that will show your site's authority.
+This authority is for keywords and should result in higher search engine rankings and more organic traffic for your business.

 Most importantly, both rely on using keywords/context.
-When you're selling t-shirts and writing a blog post on how to best preserve the quality of the same t-shirts, you're providing additional value while also signaling search engine bots that this is your industry and that you're offering searchers a great user experience.
+When you're selling t-shirts and writing a blog post on how to preserve the quality of the same t-shirts best, you're providing additional value.
+You are also signaling to search engine bots that this is your industry and that you're offering searchers an excellent user experience.

-Content marketing is also an excellent way of getting backlinks (which are important for SEO marketing).
+Content marketing is also an excellent way of getting backlinks (which are essential for SEO marketing).

 Creating an SEO Marketing Strategy

-Creating an SEO marketing strategy doesn’t have to be complicated.
-In fact, if you follow these steps and use these tools to help you, you’ll know exactly how to start using SEO for your business’ marketing:
+Creating an SEO marketing strategy doesn't have to be complicated.
+If you follow these steps and use these tools to help you, you'll know exactly how to start using SEO for your business' marketing:

 1. Choose a list of topics related to your business

-3. Build pillar pages for corresponding topics (e.g. Cotton t-shirts, Cleaning cotton t-shirts) while keeping in mind that they have to be contextually relevant and useful to the end users
+3. Build pillar pages for similar topics (e.g., Cotton t-shirts, Cleaning cotton t-shirts).
+Keep in mind that they have to be contextually relevant and useful to the end-users.

 4. Create a blog, link to the pillar pages and link to each post from the relevant pillar page